Kate-liu/GoBeginner/golanguagetype/compounddatatype/go_language_compound_data_type.md

    nevacuate  uintptr        // progress counter for evacuation (buckets less than this have been evacuated)

    extra *mapextra // optional fields
 }

+// A bucket for a Go map.
+type bmap struct {
+	// tophash generally contains the top byte of the hash value
+	// for each key in this bucket.
+If tophash[0] < minTopHash,
+	// tophash[0] is a bucket evacuation state instead. tophash [bucketCnt]uint8
+	// Followed by bucketCnt keys and then bucketCnt elems.
+	// NOTE: packing all the keys together and then all the elems together makes the
+	// code a bit more complicated than alternating key/elem/key/elem/... but it allows
+	// us to eliminate padding which would be needed for, e.g., map[int64]int8.
+	// Followed by an overflow pointer.
+}
 ```